Anxious vs Nervous: Are They The Same?

 When the brain perceives this threat of danger, it floods the body with adrenaline and cortisol— stress hormones that cause mental and physical symptoms.
 When these stress reactions occur frequently, this becomes the baseline for the body and creates a chronic state of anxiety.

-Even after a threatening situation is over, people with anxiety may steel feel chronic worry.
+Even after a threatening situation is over, people with anxiety may still feel chronic worry.
 They also may feel threatened by situations that have never happened or have no reason to happen.
 People who struggle with anxiety may not always have a “reason” or “trigger” to be anxious.
 It simply becomes a stress-induced state that their body is accustomed to.

 Signs of An Anxiety Disorder